Saint Joan (play): Plot

 Joan accepts death at the stake as preferable to such an imprisoned existence.
 Stogumber vehemently demands that Joan then be taken to the stake for immediate execution.
 The Inquisitor and the Bishop of Beauvais excommunicate her and deliver her into the hands of the English.
 The Inquisitor asserts that Joan was fundamentally innocent, in the sense that she was sincere and had no understanding of the church and the law.
 Stogumber re-enters, screaming and severely shaken emotionally after seeing Joan die in the flames, the first time that he has witnessed such a death, and realising that he has not understood what it means to burn a person until he has actually seen it happen.
 A soldier had given Joan two sticks tied together in a cross before the moment of her death.
 Bishop Martin Ladvenu also reports that when he approached with a crucifix to let her see it before she died, and he approached too close to the flames, she warned him of the danger from the stake, which convinced him that she could not have been under the inspiration of the devil.

 Epilogue: 25 years after Joan's execution, a retrial has cleared her of heresy.
 Brother Martin brings the news to Charles VII.
 Charles then has a dream in which Joan appears to him.
 She begins conversing cheerfully not only with Charles, but with her old enemies, who also materialise in the King's bedroom.
 The visitors include the English soldier who gave her a cross.
 Because of this act, he receives a day off from Hell on the anniversary of Joan’s death.
 An emissary from the present day (the 1920s) brings news that the Catholic Church is to canonise her.
 Joan says that saints can work miracles, and asks if she can be resurrected.
 At this, all the characters desert her one by one, asserting that the world is not prepared to receive a saint such as her.
 The last to leave is the English soldier, who is about to engage in a conversation with Joan before he is summoned back to Hell at the end of his 24-hour respite.
 The play ends with Joan ultimately despairing that mankind will never accept its saints:

-O God that madest this beautiful earth, when will it be ready to accept thy saints?
-How long, O Lord, how long?
+Themes

+Shaw wrote in his preface to the play: